asdf-format/asdf_documents/general/hdf5_asdf_comparison.rst

 Based on a number of questions and comments about why we aren't using HDF5, that the first ASDF paper apparently hasn't addressed suitably well, this document is an attempt to explain in more detail why it hasn't been chosen for STScI use as a data format.

-For completeness, the original list of concerns (condensed) were:
+For completeness, the original list of concerns listed in the ASDF paper (condensed) were (see: https://www.sciencedirect.com/science/article/pii/S2213133715000645):

 1. Entirely binary.